quicwg/base-drafts/draft-ietf-quic-transport.md

 In the "Send" state, an endpoint transmits - and retransmits as necessary - data in STREAM frames.
 The endpoint respects the flow control limits of its peer, accepting MAX_STREAM_DATA frames.
-An endpoint in the "Send" state generates STREAM_BLOCKED frames if it encounters flow control limits.
+An endpoint in the "Send" state generates STREAM_DATA_BLOCKED frames if it encounters flow control limits.

 After the application indicates that stream data is complete and a STREAM frame containing the FIN bit is sent, the send stream enters the "Data Sent" state.
 From this state, the endpoint only retransmits stream data as necessary.
-The endpoint no longer needs to track flow control limits or send STREAM_BLOCKED frames for a send stream in this state.
-The endpoint can ignore any MAX_STREAM_DATA frames it receives from its peer in this state; MAX_STREAM_DATA frames might be received until the peer receives the final stream offset.
+The endpoint no longer needs to track flow control limits or send STREAM_DATA_BLOCKED frames for a send stream in this state.
+The endpoint can ignore any MAX_STREAM_DATA frames it receives from its peer in this state;
+MAX_STREAM_DATA frames might be received until the peer receives the final stream offset.

 Once all stream data has been successfully acknowledged, the send stream enters the "Data Recvd" state, which is a terminal state.